Were you or a loved one injured in a car accident? If so, our five-star reviewed, top-rated Utah car accident lawyers can help.

 How to Get Your Police Report

-The Hit-and-Run Reward program has been established by personal injury attorneys like Christensen & Hymas to provide the public with an easy way to communicate tips on hit-and-run accidents.
-The program is tied to the “We Tip” crime hotline.
-The We-Tip hotline is a neutral third-party organization that passes information to law enforcement agencies.
+The Hit-and-Run Reward program has been established by personal injury attorneys like Good Guys Legal to provide the public with an easy way to communicate tips on hit-and-run accidents.
+The program is tied to the “We Tip” crime hotline, a neutral third-party organization that passes information to law enforcement agencies.
 All reports are anonymous unless the reporter wants to be eligible for a reward.

-How To File an Insurance Claim
+How to File an Insurance Claim

-To file an insurance claim, go to your insurer’s website or app and navigate to the area to file a claim.
+- Make your report.
 With most companies, you can make the report online.
 Making a web report allows you to take your time and think through the information you’re disclosing rather than speaking live to a claims representative.

 Preventative Maintenance Guide